 TRAFFIC SIGNALS AND SIGNS WITH MEANING IN INDIA

 Additionally, understand the different types of traffic signs and Traffic symbols used on Indian roads and Highways.
-They are mandatory as they have looked for the lives that saves.
+They are mandatory as they have looked for the lives that save.
 Read this article to understand various types of road signs and symbols in India, including mandatory, cautionary, and informatory signs, along with their significance.
 Additionally, we’ll explore hand signals for two-wheeler driving tests, car driving hand signals in India, and the meanings of specific signs like the staggered intersection sign, unguarded level crossing sign, and guarded level crossing sign.
 Let’s dive in!

 What are the types of Traffic signs in India?